Content

 Our complete guide to male pattern baldness goes into greater detail on androgenetic alopecia, its symptoms, treatment options and more.

-Other diseases, such as vitiligo, psoriasis and thyroid disease, are all known risk factors for this form of hair loss.
+Other conditions, such as vitiligo, psoriasis, and thyroid disease, are known risk factors for this form of hair loss.

-If you’re affected by alopecia areata, you may notice the following symptoms:
+If you’re affected by alopecia areata, common symptoms include:

 Patchy alopecia that develops in round areas on your scalp.
 These patches are usually small, around the same size as a quarter.

 Hair loss that affects your beard.
-Referred to as alopecia barbae, this form of alopecia areata only affects your beard and facial hair.
+Alopecia barbae is a form of alopecia areata that only affects your beard and facial hair.

 Total scalp hair loss.
-In some cases, alopecia areata can cause complete hair loss that occurs across your scalp This form of severe alopecia areata is typically referred to as alopecia totalis.
+In some cases, alopecia areata can cause complete hair loss that occurs across your scalp.
+This form of severe alopecia areata is called alopecia totalis.

 Currently, there’s no cure for alopecia areata, nor are there reliable treatments for everyone with this form of hair loss.